 The DHCP server is then configured with this IP address object on the appropriate interface.
-In this case we will call the created DHCP server object dhcp_lan and assume the DHCP server will be available on the lf3 interface:
+In this case we will call the created DHCP server object my_dhcp_server.

-In addition, it is important to specify the Default gateway for the DHCP server since this will be handed out to DHCP clients on the internal network so that they know where to find the public Internet.
+It is important to specify the default gateway for the DHCP server since this will be handed out to DHCP clients on the internal network so that they know where to find the public Internet.
 The default gateway is always the IP address of the interface on which the DHCP server is configured.
-In this case, lf3_ip.
+In this case, lf1_ip.